- 3.0.275.8 Other Submission Processing Business Results Measures

 All other errors identified (SSN, name control, etc.) may be recorded in the comments column, but will not be recorded in the "Lockbox Error" column.

 On a daily basis, whenever an error is identified or suspected notify the LFC IMMEDIATELY via their cell phone.
-It will be necessary to contact your Lockbox Field Coordinator (LFC) on their cell phone as they will be at the bank site during the review period.
+It will be necessary to contact your LFC on their cell phone as they will be at the bank site during the review period.

 For LFC contact information see Lockbox Processing Guidelines (LPG 1.2(3)).